yablochko8/delicious-domains/README.md

 - only two action buttons on mobile in floating menu
 - try the existing primary color for primary cta
-- right align button at bottom of page
 - text-box to heading ratio of 40:60

 FE BACKLOG: